MuLancer/APEuro/country/Britain.md

 ## The Stuarts
 James VI of Scotland
-   * _Econ_: The cost of government increased which led to needs to consult two parliaments.
+   - _Econ_: The cost of government increased which led to needs to consult two parliaments.
 The Parliamentary control over finance played a crucial role in Parliament's eventual trumph over royal absolutism.
-   * _Political_: three-part program which didn't end up successufl without the support from Parliament *unite England with Scotland
+   - _Political_: three-part program which didn't end up successufl without the support from Parliament
+        * unite England with Scotland
-                 *create a continental style standing a
+                 * create a continental style standing army
+                 * New  system of royal France
    *
    * _Religion_:  Political
 > "No Bishop, No King"